AkiraKane/udacity-dend/p1/README.md

 #### Description
 Dimension Table containing information about each User.

+Note: Data loads to this table will perform an upsert, inserting new data into the table, and updating the existing row when newer data is encountered.
+Rows updated by an upsert: (first_name, last_name, gender)

 #### Columns
 | Column Name | Description | Datatype |
 | --- | --- | --- |